MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Restore-MgUserDriveRootVersion](/powershell/module/Microsoft.Graph.Users.Actions/Restore-MgUserDriveRootVersion?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Restore-MgUserDriveRootVersion](/powershell/module/Microsoft.Graph.Users.Actions/Restore-MgUserDriveRootVersion?view=graph-powershell-1.0)

 ### [Restore-MgBetaUserManagedDeviceCloudPc](Restore-MgBetaUserManagedDeviceCloudPc.md)
 Restore a Cloud PC device to a previous state with an Intune managed device ID.
 This API is available in the following national cloud deployments.

 ### [Restore-MgBetaUserManagedDevicePasscode](Restore-MgBetaUserManagedDevicePasscode.md)
 Recover passcode

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Restore-MgUserManagedDevicePasscode](/powershell/module/Microsoft.Graph.Users.Actions/Restore-MgUserManagedDevicePasscode?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Restore-MgUserManagedDevicePasscode](/powershell/module/Microsoft.Graph.Users.Actions/Restore-MgUserManagedDevicePasscode?view=graph-powershell-1.0)